The Government House will be featured as part of the St. Augustine History Festival.

 Drake's Raid Reenactment

 What: Drake's Raid Reenactment.
-Reenactors representing Spanish and English troops march from the Oldest House Musem Complex to Governor's House and then to the Orange Street redoubt, where they will engage in a battle to commemorate Drake's 1586 raid on St. Augustine.
+Reenactors representing Spanish and English troops march from the Oldest House Museum Complex to the Governor's House and then to the Orange Street redoubt, where they will reenact a battle to commemorate Drake's 1586 raid on St. Augustine.

 St. Augustine History Fest, 2025